AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website/next-generation-munchkin-tracking-faq.md

 ## Why did Marketo remove the "Is Anonymous" filter from [!DNL Smart Lists]? {#why-did-marketo-remove-the-is-anonymous-filter-from-smart-lists}

-We changed how anonymous people interact with [!DNL Smart Campaigns].
+We changed how anonymous people interact with Smart Campaigns.
 Before, they flowed through a smart campaign, just like known people.
 The "Is Anonymous" filter was used to specify that only known or only anonymous people flow through the campaign.

 With [!DNL Munchkin] V2, we will continue to track all anonymous activities; however, you are no longer able to apply filters to anonymous people.
 At the point of conversion (when the person becomes known in Marketo), all activities that occurred when the person was anonymous are appended to the person activity log and at this time they flow through the campaigns they qualify for.

-If you are already using this filter in a [!DNL Smart List] (for example, in a [!DNL Smart Campaign] or a [!DNL Report]), it is not automatically removed from the [!DNL Smart List].
+If you are already using this filter in a Smart List (for example, in a Smart Campaign or a Report), it is not automatically removed from the Smart List.
 See below for more details.

 >[!NOTE]
 >